General Orientation, Registration and Attendance

 Q: Where do I check in for Orientation?

-A: Orientation check in for all programs is in the Campus Center lobby.
+A: Orientation check in is in the Campus Center lobby.
+Students attending a Trailblazer Pre-Orientation should check in at the front lawn of Decary Hall.

 Q: Is there parking on campus for Orientation and, if so, where can I park?

 A: You can park on campus for the duration of your Orientation.
-You must park in one of the general parking lots.
+You must park in one of the designated parking lots and parking passes will be provided.

 Q: I am commuting to campus in the fall.
 Do I need to stay on campus during Orientation?